-Arab Bank has received five star ratings from CANSTAR for its home loan products in 2014, 2013, 2012, and 2011.
+Arab Bank received five star ratings from CANSTAR for its home loan products from 2011 to 2014.
 In 2017 it won Money magazine's Best Term Deposit Short Term Award.

-- You will need to be able to provide evidence of your financial details when you apply, so make sure you hang on to your tax returns, pay slips, and other financial details.
+- Evidence of your financial details - make sure you hang on to your tax returns, pay slips, and other financial details.

 - A list of assets and debts - assets include things like existing properties and investments as well as savings, while debts are any open lines of credit or other loans, etc.